jfinstrom/helloworld/README.md

 ### restore
 FUTURE: this will be given the array you generated prior which you should parse and make things the way they were.
 ### doConfigPageInit
 Without this you will get an error.
-This will receive the page requested which you should act on accordingly.
+This will process $_REQUEST

 ## Functional notes
 PHP tends to poop it self in some cases if there is a "?>" followed by a empty newline.
 Do not use the closing ?>